The ’Vision Thing

 We didn’t have websites or even videotapes back then, so comic books were our permanent records of favorite characters, with drawing new stories in mimicry of them how we continued the exploits of beloved superheroes or racecars or spaceships and invented our own variations thereupon.
 My first real paid piece of writing was an article called “Superheroes on the Small Screen” — but it saw print in a publication called Comics Buyer’s Guide.
 I might have written the same article for a fan magazine on animation or genre television, and nonetheless turned to writing, cartooning, and graphic design as a career, working in video stores instead of comics shops along the way.
 Or, bereft of the extension of Saturday-morning legends afforded by comic books, I might have been more interested in sports or model-building or any other hobby that could have led me down a far different path.
 While nearly minoring in film in college, I’ve taken exactly one class in hands-on filmmaking and never practiced the craft on my own.

 The photographer at my sister’s wedding asked me, as he did all the four-eyed guys in the family, whether I was still me without my glasses.
-Although I’d still be me without comics, as a matter of biology, how much like this me would I be?
+Although I’d still be me without comics and cartoons, as a matter of biology, how much like this me would I be?

 I’ll get to Super Friends eventually.